Arizona (February 13, 2020) – Healthcare Trust of America, Inc. (NYSE:

 by NAREIT, EBITDAre is computed as

-(ii) income tax expense (not applicable to HTA); (iii) depreciation and
+expense; (ii) income tax expense (not applicable to HTA); (iii) depreciation

-amortization expense; (iv) impairment; (v) gain or loss on the sale of real
+and amortization; (iv) impairment; (v) gain or loss on the sale of real estate;

-estate; and (vi) and the proportionate share of joint venture depreciation and
+and (vi) the proportionate share of joint venture depreciation and

-with NAREIT as defined above) plus: (i) transaction expenses; (ii) gain or loss
+as defined above) plus: (i) transaction expenses; (ii) gain or loss on

 impact of its acquisitions/dispositions; and (v) other normalizing items.
 HTA considers Adjusted EBITDAre an important measure because it